-The provincial conservation authority must coordinate the process of reviewing and amending the plan after five years, with support from SANBI.
+The lead implementing agency identified in the bioregional plan, usually the relevant provincial authority, must coordinate the process of reviewing and amending the plan after five years, with support from SANBI.
 They must also submit an implementation progress report and amended plan to the MEC.